So You Think You Can Dance (American TV series) season 9: Las Vegas week

-Finals
+Studio Shows

 Format changes

 In January 2012, Fox announced that So You Think You Can Dance would be returning for its ninth season in a format similar to that seen in season one; a single two-hour episode per week, eliminating each week's results show.
-In an interview shortly thereafter, Lythgoe hinted at a format where each week's episode is ended with the revelation of the bottom three couples (based on the votes from the previous week) but after all dancers had performed the new week's routines, giving the judges an additional routine to take into account when deciding which dancers (from amongst the bottom three couples) to save and which to send home for that week.
-This contrasts with the season one format where judges would nominate a bottom three couples and home viewers would vote out two dancers, the results being pre-taped and shown at the beginning of the next week's episode.
+In an interview shortly thereafter, Lythgoe hinted at a format where each week's episode is ended with the revelation of the bottom three couples (based on the votes from the previous week) but after all contestants had performed the new week's routines, giving the judges an additional routine to take into account when deciding which contestants (from amongst the bottom three couples) to save and which to send home for that week.
+This contrasts with the season one format where judges would nominate a bottom three couples and home viewers would vote out two contestants, the results being pre-taped and shown at the beginning of the next week's episode.
 Lythgoe also hinted at which elements of the results show were likely to be carried over into the new format, suggesting the group and guest dance routines would be shown priority over guest musical acts.

 These above changes all proved to be in place once the season's performance shows began airing but were also accompanied by a number of other format tweaks.
-These additional changes most notably include the fact that the season will crown two winners (one male and one female) and that voting for individual dancers (as opposed to couples) began with the first week of the Top 20 competition with 1-855-GO-HIM## for the guys and 1-855-GO-HER## for the girls as opposed to halfway through the performance show phase, as in previous seasons.
-Additionally there have been tweaks to the format of the "dance for your life" solos, the last chance efforts which dancers are given to impress judges and remain in the competition if the at-home-viewer votes put them in the bottom 6 dancers.
-In previous seasons, all dancers who were in danger of elimination were automatically assigned to perform such solos but in season 9 the judges, taking into advisement the dancers' previous performances and the advice of the choreographers who have worked with them, will decide each week which (if any) dancers will perform solos.
-For example, in Week 2, the first week of the competition to feature eliminations (in this case a double elimination), the judges decided which two of the six dancers in danger they wished to save without asking for additional solos.
+These additional changes most notably include the fact that the season will crown two winners (one female and one male) and that voting for individual contestants (as opposed to couples) began with the first week of the Top 20 competition with 1-855-GO-HIM## for the guys and 1-855-GO-HER## for the girls as opposed to halfway through the performance show phase, as in previous seasons.
+Additionally there have been tweaks to the format of the "dance for your life" solos, the last chance efforts which contestants are given to impress judges and remain in the competition if the at-home-viewer votes put them in the bottom 6 dancers.
+In previous seasons, all contestants who were in danger of elimination were automatically assigned to perform such solos but in season 9 the judges, taking into advisement the contestants' previous performances and the advice of the choreographers who have worked with them, will decide each week which (if any) contestants will perform solos.
+For example, in Week 2, the first week of the competition to feature eliminations (in this case a double elimination), the judges decided which two of the six contestants in danger they wished to save without asking for additional solos.
 By contrast, in week 3 they decided that Lindsay Arnold and George Lawrence Jr. would be safe without being required to perform a solo but the remaining four dancers were required to perform, with two ultimately eliminated.